 Naturally occurring digestive enzymes are a vitally important part of your digestive system.
 They help your body break down the fats, carbohydrates, and proteins from foods, thus allowing your body to absorb the nutrients it needs.
-If you didn’t have these enzymes, many of the nutrients in your food would go to waste.

 Since they’re designed to imitate natural pancreatic enzymes, it’s best to take these supplements just before a meal.
 This ensures that they’re doing their job right as food is making its way into your stomach and small intestine.
 If you’re eating an especially big meal, or if you’re a particularly slow eater, you may want to consider breaking up the dose – perhaps taking half at the start of the meal and taking the rest once you’re halfway through the meal.

 What’s most important, though, is that you take the supplement with a meal.
 Otherwise, the replacement enzyme will be of little to no use.
 As always, you should talk to a medical professional before adding a new supplement to your routine.

 Aside from supplements, some natural food sources provide digestive enzymes.
 Here’s a list of some of the most well-known:

 Another fascinating benefit of digestive enzymes is that they can help decrease lactose sensitivity for people who are lactose intolerant.
 Studies show that lactase enzyme supplementation, particularly right before meals, can reduce symptoms of lactose intolerance and help to break down lactose.
 Studies have also shown that participants who added lactase to milk prior to consumption saw a marked decrease in the gastrointestinal symptoms associated with lactose intolerance.
 These participants reported healthier digestion and fewer symptoms.

 Lactase enzymes are available over-the-counter in pill or capsule form.
 Of course, you should talk to a qualified medical professional before adding a lactase supplement to your routine.